ShoshBeer/LearningDictionaries/README.md

 I would like the dictionaries to have definitions in the language of the dictionary, not just in English.

 [Lexicala](https://api.lexicala.com/) has an excellent API which offers definitions for words in many languages, but the usage restrictions are not compatible with this project unless I purchase the data outright.
+Therefore, it is not be suitable for creating these dictionaries unless I get some funding.
+I may still use it in my [Talking in Circles](https://github.com/ShoshBeer/talking-circles) project by fetching the definitions directly from the app.

+> Sidenote: I reached out to Lexicala to ask a question and they were very responsive and incredibly helpful!

 So it's a matter of either finding another resource with definitions in many languages that are free to save, or finding free dictionaries for individual languages and setting the program to run according to the language.
-Or having more money, I guess.
+Or acquiring funding.

 ### More Related Words